sidwebworks/sidwebworks/README.md

 ### Hi there 👋, I am Sidharth
 #### Web developer & UX designer
-I build things for the web that look nice, and work the way we expect them to.
-Visuals and UX is a important thing for me.
+I build things for the web that look good, and work the way we expect them to.
+Visuals and UX are important things for me.

 Skills:  REACT / JS / HTML / CSS